 Payday lending (also called a “cash advance”) is the practice of using a post-dated check or electronic checking account information as collateral for a short-term loan.
 To qualify, borrowers need only to provide personal identification, a checking account and income from a job or government benefits, such as Social Security or disability payments.

 Research shows that the payday lending business model is designed to keep borrowers in debt — not to provide one-time assistance during a time of financial need.
-For more information and to keep from falling prey to the “debt traps” associated with payday lending, contact the designated PFM specialist at your HSWL Regional Practice.
+For more information and to keep from falling prey to the “debt traps” associated with payday lending, contact the designated PFM at your HSWL RP.

 Military Lending Act (MLA)